Take advantage of the equity in your home to make renovations, invest in property and more.

 - Transaction fee.
 There may be a fee every time you draw from your home equity line of credit that is added to the overall loan amount.

 - Inactivity fee.
 You may incur some non-usage charges that could cost you around $100 a year if you don’t draw upon your HELOC annually.
-Be sure to negotiate having this fee removed if it’s attached to your line of credit, as there are many lenders who won’t charge you an inactivity fee.
+Be sure to negotiate to have this fee removed if it’s attached to your line of credit, as there are many lenders who won’t charge you an inactivity fee.

 - Prepayment fee.
 You could be charged a fee of up to $500 if you pay off your balance and close your account within three to five years of opening it.